-Move fast, make things – UK fintech’s response to the coronavirus crisis continues – TechCrunch
+Move fast, make things — UK fintech’s response to the coronavirus crisis continues – TechCrunch

 Since then, a U.K. government grant scheme for self-employed has been announced, prompting employees at Countingup to build a handy “Coronavirus Calculator” that lets you see how much support you could be entitled to and help with financial planning.

-Similarly, for U.K. companies — including startups — that need to furlough employees in a bid for survival, Pento’s team have created a “Coronavirus Furlough HMRC Claim Calculator” to help you work out how much will be covered by the U.K. government’s Coronavirus Job Retention Scheme for each employee.
+Similarly, for U.K. companies — including startups — that need to furlough employees in a bid for survival, Pento’s team created a “Coronavirus Furlough HMRC Claim Calculator” to help you work out how much will be covered by the U.K. government’s Coronavirus Job Retention Scheme for each employee.

 Meanwhile, SeedLegals, though not technically a fintech, has made legal documentation available to ensure you furlough employees legally.